 WHEN in the Course of human Events, it becomes necessary for one People to dissolve the Political Bands which have connected them with another, and to assume among the Powers of the Earth, the separate and equal Station to which the Laws of Nature and of Nature’s God entitle them, a decent Respect to the Opinions of Mankind requires that they should declare the Causes which impel them to the Separation, says the Declaration of Independence.

 We might wonder why Mr. Thomson did not use the word populus, if he meant people (?)

 Paths happen to diverge, for word sense and etymology.
 Today, we derive the words equal as well as adequate from the Latin aequus.
 In practice, adequate remuneration may not mean equal money, and equal money might be inadequate for jobs of different specifics.

 We derive the word form people from the Latin populus.
-However, the Latin populus did not connote nationality in ancient times.
-It often referred to laying waste or degrading.
+However, the sense of Latin populus did not connote nationality, in ancient times.
+The word often referred to laying waste or degrading.

 perpopulor meant to devastate, pillage; populabilis meant destructible.
 The Senatus populusque Romanus, never a real power over the Roman military, can be associated with practices of times unpleasant to Christians.